wassimseif/wassimseif.github.io/content/portfolio/index.md

   auto: false
 ---

 Below is the list of projects I worked on.
-I try to put each project with a [streamlit](https://streamlit.io) app.
+I believe that your work is as good as you can show it, that's why I try to put each project in a demo-able format.
+For now I am using [streamlit](streamlit.io) as a tool to demo the models i build.

 # Twitter Sentiment Analysis [DEMO](https://google.com)